 Humans are Weird – Communication

-Human Friend Steve’s head swiveled on that preposterous column of a neck and his eyes focused on the scrubby trees to the side.
-His faced flexed from the polite attention he had been giving Thirty-five Trills and lit up with delight.
-His throat pulsed noiselessly for a moment and then emitted a series of click and trills that was almost intelligible.
-Thirty-five Trills cast around in confusion to see who Human Friend Steve was speaking (or attempting to speak) to.
+Human Friend Steve’s head swiveled on that preposterous column of a neck, and his eyes focused on the scrubby trees to the side.
+His face flexed from the polite attention he had been giving Thirty-five Trills and lit up with delight.
+His throat pulsed noiselessly for a moment and then emitted a series of clicks and trills that were almost intelligible.
+Thirty-five Trills cast around in confusion to see whom Human Friend Steve was speaking (or attempting to speak) to.

-An answering series of the same sounds, again almost intelligible, emanated from the shrub but this echo carried wild and animalistic undertones that sent Thirty-five Trills shamelessly darting under Human Friend Steve’s hat for cover.
-One of the near invisible grainivores was now perched at the end of a branch seemingly conversing with the human.
-However they quickly passed on with the human’s long strides and Human Friend Steve turned his attention back to his sentient companion.
+An answering series of the same sounds, again almost intelligible, emanated from the shrub, but this echo carried wild and animalistic undertones that sent Thirty-five Trills shamelessly darting under Human Friend Steve’s hat for cover.
+One of the nearly invisible granivores was now perched at the end of a branch, seemingly conversing with the human.
+However they quickly passed on with the human’s long strides, and Human Friend Steve turned his attention back to his sapient companion.

 “Have I what now?”
 Human Friend Steve asked in the same casual tone he’d been using throughout their conversation.

 “Were you just conversing with that… animal?”
 Thirty-five Trills demanded, poking his sensory horns out from under the protection of the hat.

 Human Friend Steve blinked slowly and tilted his head to one side as he visibly shifted his vector of thought.
 “No,” he replied slowly, “I was just… mimicking it, I guess?”

 “Why?”
 Thirty-five Trills demanded.
 “In the course of the main branch, why?
 Were you determining if there were more?
 I know your bizarre pattern recognition had already found that one.
 That’s why you smiled.
 Why?”